Last Updated on April 10, 2023 by Ernests Embutnieks

 Another useful way of charging your tablet is keeping it in airplane mode instead of turning it off.

 How Do I Make My Tablet Battery Last Longer?

 There are many ways you can make your battery last longer.
-Sometimes you can’t do anything about it and the battery will malfunction due to error by manufacturer.
+Sometimes you can’t do anything about it, and the battery will malfunction due to an error by the manufacturer.